DataDog/documentation/content/en/real_user_monitoring/browser/tracking_user_actions.md

 ## Manage information being collected

-The `trackUserInteractions` initialization parameter enables the collection of user clicks in your application, which means sensitive and private data contained on your pages may be included to identify elements that a user interacted with.
+The `trackUserInteractions` initialization parameter enables the collection of user clicks in your application, which means sensitive and private data contained in your pages may be included to identify elements that a user interacted with.

 To control which information is sent to Datadog, [manually set an action name](#declare-a-name-for-click-actions), or [implement a global scrubbing rule in the Datadog Browser SDK for RUM][1].